hackolade/docs/Studio/CoreAPI.md

-# SQL API
+# Core API

 In addition to the Azure Cosmos DB web service, Microsoft provides a downloadable version of Cosmos DB that can be run locally.

 &nbsp;

-Click [here](<Localinstance1.md>) for details on how to connect to a local instance of Cosmos DB with the SQL API (previously known as DocumentDB API).
+Click [here](<Localinstance1.md>) for details on how to connect to a local instance of Cosmos DB with the Core SQL API (previously known as DocumentDB API).

 &nbsp;